-Planning to buy or lease a new car with the G2 License?
+Are you planning to buy or lease a new car with the G2 License in 2019?
 I’ve got you covered.
+Let’s get started.

 The 2 learning levels in the Ontario licensing program before you get your hands on the full G license are the G1 and G2 License levels.
 When you have G2, you may drive with fewer restrictions.
 If you are wondering about a G2 license, then you may read on for useful tips to pass the G2 level and avoid some common mistakes.

 In Ontario, you have to pass a road test to get the G2 license which is stressful for most new drivers.
 With proper practice on the road and attention to rules of the road and traffic, you may benefit.
 This will improve your confidence level and comfort once you are behind the wheel to pass the G2 level.